-Not a radical example of graphic design.
-Not a revolutionary political act.
-Just an irresistible impulse, a prank.
-But prank or otherwise, there is still a worthwhile tale of fitting form and content to be told.
-Graphic design has little to do with why an expensive media campaign object was ‘vandalised’.
-It was an individual political act, albeit minor.
-It was informed by a personal history of ideas and commitments without which nothing would have taken place.
+Not a example of radical graphic design, not graphic design at all really.
+Nor a revolutionary political act.
+Just an irresistible impulse but with a worthwhile tale to be told of fitting form and content – an expensive media campaign object ‘vandalised’ as an individual political act, albeit minor, informed by a personal history of ideas and commitments without which nothing would have taken place.
 But although little is possible without ideas, they are not in themselves enough.

-Instead it is in the way that ideas are conceptualised and expressed visually that gives them power - the 'how' rather than simply the 'why' or 'what'.
-And it's at this point that knowledge related to graphic design practice comes into play.
-It's from the interest in visual languages and references that I drew my desire to craft my response; to not simply spray paint but to produce an intervention that was antithetic to the language with which the original had been constructed – thousands of pounds of ad agency fees, billboard site hire, large format screenprinting and political careerism versus a bit of letraset, photocopying, analogy to strip cartoons and an eye for the absurd.
+Instead, it is in the way that ideas are conceptualised and expressed visually that gives them power – the 'how' rather than simply the 'why' or 'what'.
+Knowledge related to graphic design practice comes into play here.
+It's from the interest in visual languages and references that I draw my desire to craft my response; declining the immediacy of a spray-can and wanting instead to produce an intervention that is antithetic to the language with which the original has been constructed – thousands of pounds of ad agency fees, billboard site hire, large format screenprinting and political careerism versus a bit of letraset, photocopying, comic strip analogy and an eye for the absurd.
 No direct political slogans either.
 Why exchange one monopoly of perception for another?
 Instead, just something to burst this design-engineered bubble of political confectionery masquerading as democratic choice.